 Connext uses NATS - a highly scalable, lightweight, open source, p2p messaging system.
-NATS lets us have multiple independent copies of state hosted by the client, hub and independent backups.
-Unfortunately, it still requires that we implement a messaging server (currently hosted by the hub) to work properly.
-This means that while they’re p2p, messages in the centralized v2.0 hub are censorable for now.
+NATS lets us have multiple independent copies of state hosted by the client, node and independent backups.
+Unfortunately, it still requires that we implement a messaging server (currently hosted by the node) to work properly.
+This means that while they’re p2p, messages in the centralized v2.0 node are censorable for now.

 The decision to use NATS specifically is a step towards solving this problem.
 NATS supports decentralized (mesh) messaging by clustering many messaging servers together.
 This means is that we can ship clustered NATS instances as part of the Connext nodes in our eventual decentralized network, to decentralize our messaging layer in tandem.

 In v2.0 of Connext, every user deposited into channels with the node and then routes transfers to each other over the node.
 This is a bootstrapping technique to create a reliable, easily iterable system while we collect user data and test a variety of different usecases.
 This also means, however, that our node could be censored, DDoS’d or shut down, putting our payment service offline (though no user funds would be lost!).The addition of p2p messaging and generalized state is a huge step in towards eventually becoming decenralized, however.
 We expect to make steady progress towards a decentralized Connext, 2.x, now that we’re live.

 Client proxies through node’s interface to access Redlock¶